• Skip to primary navigation

 increasing productivity and efficiency, as workers become specialized in

-specific tasks. - Comparative Advantage: Smith introduces the concept of comparative
+3. Comparative Advantage: Smith introduces the concept of comparative

 advantage, which suggests that countries should specialize in producing